Double Springs, Alabama: 2020 census

-Travel and entertainment
+Historic and natural attractions

 Double Springs rests inside the William B. Bankhead National Forest, and is near Lewis Smith Lake.
 The Kinlock Shelter is located near Double Springs.

-In 1944, a memorial marker was erected on the courthouse square "To the memory of the Denson Brothers – Seaborn M. Denson (1854-1936) and Thomas J. Denson (1863-1935) who devoted their lives and gifts to composing and teaching American religious folk music as embodied in the Sacred Harp, in most of the Southern States, but mostly in Alabama.
+In 1944, a memorial marker was erected on the courthouse square "To the memory of the Denson Brothers – Seaborn M. Denson (1854–1936) and Thomas J. Denson (1863–1935) who devoted their lives and gifts to composing and teaching American religious folk music as embodied in the Sacred Harp, in most of the Southern States, but mostly in Alabama.
 This stone is placed in the midst of their field of labor by the loving hands of their families, pupils of their singing schools, and legions of singers and friends in the summer of the year 1944.
 The One Hundredth Anniversary of the Sacred Harp while 'Uncle Seab' and 'Uncle Tom' sing on – 'way over in the promised land'."

 In 1987, the "Dual Destiny" statue was erected in front of the courthouse.
 This statue of a soldier, half confederate and half yankee, represents Winston County's dual affiliation during the American Civil War in which soldiers from within the county fought for both the Union and Confederate armies.

 Even though Winston County had soldiers on both sides, the county itself refused to secede from the union with the rest of Alabama.
 This movement became known as the Republic of Winston and remains a local legend to this day.

 Education

 The main offices of the Winston County School System are located in Double Springs.
 The chief school in Double Springs is Winston County High School, home of the Yellow Jackets.
+Winston County High school was the location of the world record for the largest bubble gum bubble, blown by Chad Fell.
 Winston Career Academy is also located in Double Springs.